 Ralph M. Holt Employee Assistance Fund – helps Alamance Regional employees who need temporary financial assistance following an unforeseen circumstance.

-Peggy H. Smith Village of Brookwood Employee Assistance – helps Village of Brookwood employees who need temporary financial assistance following an unforeseen circumstance.
+Peggy H. Smith Village of Brookwood Employee Assistance – helps Village of Brookwood employees who need financial assistance following an unforeseen circumstance.